 A chimney breast is the brickwork which encases the chimney as it rises through a property.
 Usually the chimney breast is inside the property and takes up space within rooms.
 With semi-detached and terrace properties, chimney breasts are often built ‘back to back’ between individual properties – where this is so, 4 fireplaces in property will appear as 2 rows of 4 chimney pots on the chimney stack which will be shared by adjoining properties.

-The services of a Structural Engineer are almost essential to ensure the safe removal of a chimney breast – this will involve the engineer in coming up with a method of work, establishing if any supports are required and, if so, specifying them.
-The method of work and all designs will need to be submitted to the local building control office for approval prior to any work commencing.
-Where the chimney breast is on a party wall, the Party Wall Act also comes into play and your neighbour will also need to involved and approve before work commences.
+Generally this will involve a structural engineer, who will come up with a plan of work, establishing if any supports that are required and, if so, specifying their sizes and types.
+The method of work and designs will need to be submitted to the local building control office for approval prior to any work commencing.
+Where the chimney breast is on a party wall, the Party your neighbour will also need to be involved and approve the work before work commences.

-Once the Engineers proposal has been approved, all work should be carried out to the approved designs, and the local building control officer invited to inspect the work carried out.
-The Building Control Office will, upon satisfactory completion of the work, issue a completion certificate should be kept with the deeds/Land Registry documents for the property so that it is available for any re-mortgage or sale.
+Once the building control office gives approval, all work should be carried out to the exact designs, and the local building control officer will be invited to inspect the work carried out,, who upon satisfactory completion of the work, issue a completion certificate to be kept with the Land Registry documents for the property so that it is available for inspection upon the sale of the property.